eriktoller/VPAEM/README.md

 This program has been developed using *MATLAB* and *Microsoft Visual Stuido*; only the `.m`-, `.cpp`- and `.exe`-files are included in the repository.
 The solution also uses the Eigen library (Guennebaud & Jacob, 2010).

 ## Instructions
-The plots are generated using the MATLAB program `run_VPGM.m`.
-The script automatically calls the ´C++´ program which solves the system and plots the results.
-To run the program simply run the MATLAB script.
+The plots are generated using the *MATLAB* program `run_VPGM.m`.
+The script automatically calls the `C++` program which solves the system and feeds the solution back to *MATLAB* which plots the results.

 ## Input data
 This list contains all the definitions of the input data defined in `run_VPGM.m`.